 The Sub Department of Computer Science

+Computer Science as subject investigates the fundamental building blocks of the computer – not hardware-wise, but specifically as far as software is concerned, because software really forms the heart of any computer system.
 Computer Science therefore concentrates more on the technical aspects related to computer use, and includes aspects such as the operating system, data structures which are part of the formal building blocks of software, computer architecture and other systems software.

+Problem solving and programming are central concepts throughout the course.
 This subject will really give you a good understanding of the computer as a device used to solve problems.

 The Sub Department of Informatics